osu-eesc/cms-docs/user-guide/docs/special-roles.md

 ### Video Tagging

-  #### Step 1: Tag imported videos in [the CMS](https://extension.oregonstate.edu/)
+Tag imported videos in [the CMS](https://extension.oregonstate.edu/)

 The login link is located on the right side of the black section at the bottom of every page.
 Once logged in, go to the [Video Dashboard](https://extension.oregonstate.edu/admin/video).

 To tag a video, click the “Edit” link in the same row as it appears in the dashboard, then open the “Step 2: Tags” section of the form that comes up:

   ![Tag Video Screenshot](images/tag-videos.png)

 Fill out whatever topics, keywords, programs, and/or regions are appropriate and click “Save” at the bottom of the page.
 See the [Tagging Guidelines](content-requirements.md#tagging-guidelines) section of this guide for more information on tagging.

 #### Bulk Tagging

 If you want to tag many videos at once:

   1. Log in to the CMS and go to the [Video Dashboard](https://extension.oregonstate.edu/admin/video).
   2. If necessary, search for a particular video by words contained in the title or short description text.
 You can also filter to see only video's that do or don’t already have certain tags filled out.
 To view just videos from the Extension Communications group, select "Extension Communications" then click the Apply button.